nsfm/dualsense-ts/README.md

 ## Other Dualsense Variants

-The Dualsense FlexStrike and Dualsense Access controllers are not yet supported.
+The DualSense FlexStrike, DualSense Edge, and DualSense Access controllers are not yet supported.
 This functionality is on the roadmap.

-The PS4 Dualshock controller is not supported.
+The PS4 DualShock controller is not supported.

 ## Multiplayer